-During the fiscal year ended June 30, 2023, the value of the Foundation's endowment increased by approximately \$7.5 million or 7.6%, finishing the year with a value of \$105.2 million.
+During the fiscal year ended June 30, 2024, the value of the Foundation's endowment increased by approximately \$8.1 million or 7.7%, finishing the year with a value of \$113.3 million.
 The increase was driven by the robust investment earnings described elsewhere in this section.
-Total earnings related to the endowment amounted to \$8.5 million in FY23, a nearly \$18.8 million swing over the previous year.
-New endowment gifts were nearly \$3 million more than the amount received last year, most of that related to the large corporate gift described above.
-The endowment generated a distribution of \$4.0 million for the year ended June 30, 2023, a 5.4% decline over the previous fiscal year.
-For fiscal years 2023 and 2022, the Foundation's spending rate was 4.50%.
+Total earnings related to the endowment amounted to \$12.3 million in FY24, a 45% positive swing over the previous year.
+New endowment gifts declined 64%, most of that related to the large corporate gift described above.
+The endowment generated a distribution of \$4.0 million for the year ended June 30, 2024, a negligible increase over the previous fiscal year.
+For fiscal years 2024 and 2023, the Foundation's spending rates were 4.00% and 4.50%, respectively.

-Losses experienced in FY22 drove some of the Foundation's endowment values below their original values, that is, below the amount of the original gift and any subsequent gifts made to the fund.
+Investment losses experienced over the years drove some of the Foundation's endowment values below their original values, that is, below the amount of the original gift and any subsequent gifts made to the fund.
 When this condition exists, the funds are known as "underwater endowments."
-The number and value of underwater endowments declined during FY23.
-The value of underwater endowments fell from (\$212) thousand to (\$117) thousand.
-There were adequate reserves in all the endowment funds to distribute the full amount of earnings (4.50%) without reducing any funds below 80% of original donated value, as required by Foundation policy.
+The number and value of underwater endowments declined during FY24.
+The value of underwater endowments fell from (\$117) thousand to (\$54) thousand.
+There were adequate reserves in all the endowment funds to distribute the full amount of earnings (4.00%) without reducing any funds below 80% of original donated value, as required by Foundation policy.

-Debt and Debt Guaranty
+Debt Guaranty and Debt